 This is the continuation of my introduction to the MAP Toolkit.
 In my previous article, I shared my experience in process documentation research.

-Let me share my process monitoring work, which is one of my building blocks for creating the MAP Toolkit.
+Let me share my process monitoring work, one of my building blocks for creating the MAP Toolkit.

 Before I become a pastor in 2001, I have been involved in many research jobs.
 One of them was process monitoring.

-In July 1992, I had the opportunity to work with the Institute of Philippine Culture doing process monitoring of agrarian-related programs in the province of Antique, Philippines.
+In July 1992, I had the opportunity to work with the Institute of Philippine Culture conducting process monitoring of agrarian-related programs in the province of Antique, Philippines.

-One of my tasks was to document meetings of agrarian reform beneficiaries (farmers), community organisers and government field workers, which was part of the Comprehensive Agrarian Reform Program of the Philippine government.
+One of my tasks was to document agrarian reform beneficiaries (farmers) meetings, community organisers, and government field workers, which was part of the Comprehensive Agrarian Reform Program of the Philippine government.

 My most unforgettable experience was walking alone for over an hour to Igpanolong village in Sibalom, Antique, Philippines.